usgs/earthquake-cencalvm/docs/query.md

 * Qs

-* Depth from free surface (m)
+* Depth from free surface (m) of centroid of database cell

 * Fault block id

 * Zone id

+* Elevation (m) of ground surface at longitude/latitude of centroid of database cell

+Notes:

+1. Values are not interpolated from the Etree database.
+That is, queries for any point within a grid cell in the database will return the values for the grid cell that correspond to its centroid.

+2. The elevation for a given longitude/latitude can differ between database cells at different resolutions because the centroid will shift horizontally as the resolution changes.

 ## Units

-SI units are used in the database and its interface.
+SI units are for all values in the database and its interface.

 ## Enabling use of the extended (regional) model